-Listen to the Geological Society's podcast series produced by our Earth Science Communicator, Sarah Day, featuring our Shell London lecturers, as well as other geoscientists, speaking about their latest discoveries.
+Listen to the Geological Society's podcast series produced by our Earth Science Communicator, Sarah Day, featuring our London lecturers, as well as other geoscientists, speaking about their latest discoveries.

 Underground or overground?
 Geological disposal of radioactive waste: Part 2